-Multiple generations of a family smiling outdoors.
+Multiple generations of a family smiling outdoors, portraying family bonding and unity across different age groups.

 Life Estate: What Does It Mean And How Does It Work?